brevers/HairHub/README.md

 rails s
 ```
 ## Demo
+> Visit http://localhost:3000 in your web browser.

+### Agency Login
 To explore the website from an agency's perspective, you can use the following credentials:
 ```
 user: grace@example.com